Tips for Managing Adult ADHD

 Implement a quiet hour or two before bed.
-Try to turn off all screens (TV, computer, smartphone, etc.) at least an hour before bedtime.
+Try to turn off all screens (TV, computer, smartphone, etc.) at least one hour before bedtime.

 If your medication is keeping you up at night, talk with your doctor about taking a lower dose or taking it earlier in the day.

-When it comes to diet, managing ADHD is more a matter of how you eat than what you eat.
+When it comes to diet, managing ADHD is as much of a matter of how you eat as what you eat.
 Most of the nutritional problems among adults with ADHD are the result of impulsiveness and poor planning.
 Your goal is to be mindful of your eating habits.
-That means planning and shopping for healthy meals, scheduling meal times, preparing food before you’re already starving, and keeping healthful, easy snacks on hand so you don’t have to run to the vending machine or grab dinner at Burger King.
+That means planning and shopping for healthy meals, scheduling meal times, preparing food before you're already starving, and keeping healthful, easy snacks on hand so you don't have to run to the vending machine or grab dinner at Burger King.

 Schedule regular meals or snacks no more than three hours apart.
 Many people with ADHD eat erratically—often going without a meal for hours and then binging on whatever is around.
 This isn't good for your symptoms of ADHD or your emotional and physical health.

 Make sure you're getting enough zinc, iron, and magnesium in your diet.
 Consider a daily multivitamin if you're unsure.

 Try to include a little protein and complex carbohydrates at each meal or snack.
 These foods will help you feel more alert while decreasing hyperactivity.
 They will also give you steady, lasting energy.

 Avoid junk food.
 While a connection hasn't been proved, many experts believe that food colorings and additives often found in junk foods and sodas may trigger or exacerbate ADHD symptoms.